 Notes

-- Use extra ripe bananas for the best flavor and moisture.
+- Use very ripe bananas for natural sweetness and moisture.

 Nutrition